yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 {% lampon %} You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
 In this case, there's no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

-{refer} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source] section.{refer}
+{% refer %} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source] section.{% endrefer %}
 {gcard}
 {gcard:Custom SQL Data Source Implementation}
 A custom .NET `SqlDataSource` implementation can be used as well.